siktec-lab/Frigate/docs/Documentation/routing.md

 ## Initialize the router

-After the frigate `Base` class has been initialized, the router can be initialized.
+After the frigate `FrigateApp` has been initialized, the router can be initialized.
 The router is initialized with the `init` method.
 The `init` method takes:
 - `debug` - a boolean value to enable debug mode for the router.